force-h2020/force-bdss/doc/source/design.rst

 Design
 ------

-The application is based on three entities, as written in the introduction:
+The application is based on four entities, as written in the introduction:

 - Multi Criteria Optimizer (MCO)
 - DataSources
 - Key Performance Indicator (KPI) Calculators
+- Notification Listeners

 There are a few core assumptions about each of these entities: